Transgender: Mental healthcare

 The reasons for seeking mental health services vary according to the individual.
 A transgender person seeking treatment does not necessarily mean their gender identity is problematic.
-The emotional strain of dealing with stigma and experiencing transphobia pushes many transgender people to seek treatment to improve their quality of life, as one trans woman reflected: "Transgendered individuals are going to come to a therapist and most of their issues have nothing to do, specifically, with being transgendered.
+The emotional strain of dealing with stigma and experiencing transphobia pushes many transgender people to seek treatment to improve their quality of life.
+As one trans woman reflected, "Transgendered individuals are going to come to a therapist and most of their issues have nothing to do, specifically, with being transgendered.
 It has to do because they've had to hide, they've had to lie, and they've felt all of this guilt and shame, unfortunately usually for years!"
 Many transgender people also seek mental health treatment for depression and anxiety caused by the stigma attached to being transgender, and some transgender people have stressed the importance of acknowledging their gender identity with a therapist in order to discuss other quality-of-life issues.
-Others regret having undergone the procedure and wish to detransition.
+Rarely, some choose to detransition.

 Problems still remain surrounding misinformation about transgender issues that hurt transgender people's mental health experiences.
 One trans man who was enrolled as a student in a psychology graduate program highlighted the main concerns with modern clinical training: "Most people probably are familiar with the term transgender, but maybe that's it.
 I don't think I've had any formal training just going through [clinical] programs ...
 I don't think most [therapists] know.
 Most therapists – Master's degree, PhD level – they've had ... one diversity class on GLBT issues.
 One class out of the huge diversity training.
 One class.
 And it was probably mostly about gay lifestyle."
 Many health insurance policies do not cover treatment associated with gender transition, and numerous people are under- or uninsured, which raises concerns about the insufficient training most therapists receive prior to working with transgender clients, potentially increasing financial strain on clients without providing the treatment they need.
 Many clinicians who work with transgender clients only receive mediocre training on gender identity, but introductory training on interacting with transgender people has recently been made available to health care professionals to help remove barriers and increase the level of service for the transgender population.
-In February 2010, France became the first country in the world to remove transgender identity from the list of mental diseases.
+In May 2009, France became the first country in the world to remove transgender identity from the list of mental diseases.

 A 2014 study carried out by the Williams Institute (a UCLA think tank) found that 41% of transgender people had attempted suicide, with the rate being higher among people who experienced discrimination in access to housing or healthcare, harassment, physical or sexual assault, or rejection by family.
-A 2019 follow-up study found that transgender people who wanted and received gender-affirming medical care had substantially lower rates of suicidal thoughts and attempts.
+A 2019 follow-up study found that transgender people who wanted and received gender-affirming medical care had significantly lower rates of suicidal thoughts and attempts.
+Another study on the impact of parental support on trans youth found that among trans children with supportive parents, only 4% attempted suicide, a 93% decrease.